-This section gives an overview of the process of becoming a Chartered Designer.
-The Guidelines provide specific information and detail of each stage and its requirements in order to help you complete the Pathway.
+This section gives an overview of the process of becoming a Chartered Designer in your chosen design specialism.
+The Pathway to Chartered Designer Guidelines provide specific information and detail of each stage and its requirements in order to help you complete your Pathway.
 This information is visible online as you complete the stages.

 The Guidelines also give details of exemptions for members of CSD and other organisations Licenced or Recognised by the Register.